This post is Part 2 of the post My Interview For Permanent Residency in Canada (Part 1).

 How was the Interview for Permanent Residency in Canada

 It was raining cats and dogs on the day of my interview.
-I got off the City-Hall Station and walked all the way to the Harry Hays building.
+I got off the City-Hall Station (here’s a list of all the stations in Calgary) and walked all the way to the Harry Hays building.

 Tip: Always come on time with all the requirements.